yuejiaointel/scikit-learn-intelex/SUPPORT.md

 ## Forum

-Ask questions about Intel(R) Extension for Scikit-learn on our [Forum](https://community.intel.com/t5/Intel-Distribution-for-Python/bd-p/distribution-python).
+Ask questions about Extension for Scikit-learn on our [Forum](https://community.intel.com/t5/Intel-Distribution-for-Python/bd-p/distribution-python).
 Make sure to provide all relevant details, so we could help you as soon as possible.

 ## Email